Skip to Content

 Here you can lay on the beach, go for a swim, or just have a picnic or coffee.
 The beach itself isn’t that nice but I actually love Muriwai Beach for another reason – the birds!

 There is a large Gannet colony that lives on the cliffs at the beach.
 Visiting this colony of birds is a must!
-But, you will need to be there between the months of August and April to see the birds as they do leave after that (I don’t know where they go.)
+But, you will need to be there between August and April to see the birds as they do leave after that (I don’t know where they go).

 The last time I visited in January, I saw lots of baby Gannets which was really cool!